-Meanwhile, the Vatican’s own bank announced it would publish its annual for the first time.
+Meanwhile, the Vatican’s own bank announced it would publish its annual report for the first time.
 The Institute for Works of Religion, which has been at the centre of various financial scandals in recent years, is to hire an external accountancy firm to ensure it meets international standards against money laundering.
-The bank would launch a and publish its annual report in an effort to increase transparency, new president Ernst Freyberg said.
+The bank would launch a website and publish its annual report in an effort to increase transparency, new president Ernst Freyberg said.

 ‘Worship of the golden calf’

 Pope Francis said life had become worse for people in both rich and poor countries, the BBC’s David Willey in Rome reports.
 In a biblical reference, the pontiff said the “worship of the golden calf” of old had found a new and heartless image in the current cult of money.
 He added that reforms were urgently needed as poverty was becoming more and more evident.